Petru Groza: President of the MAN presidium

+Death

 Groza stepped down as premier in 1952, and was succeeded by Gheorghiu-Dej.
-He was then named president of the Presidium of the Great National Assembly (de facto president of Romania), a post he held until 1958, when he died from complications following a stomach operation.
+He was then named president of the Presidium of the Great National Assembly (de jure head of state of Romania), a post he held until 1958, when he died from complications following a stomach operation.
 He was buried at Ghencea Cemetery; his remains were later moved to the Carol Park Mausoleum, and finally to the cemetery in his native village, Băcia.

+His daughter Maria Groza, who had served as his personal secretary, was later active in her own right as a diplomat and politician.

 Legacy

 The mining town of Ștei in Bihor County was named Dr. Petru Groza after him, a name it kept until after the Romanian Revolution of December 1989.
 After his death in 1958, Transylvania Boulevard in Bucharest was renamed Dr. Petru Groza Boulevard; it is now named after Gheorghe Marinescu.
 There are streets named after Groza in Cluj-Napoca, Galați, and Medgidia.